vtleonardo/Reinforcement-Learning/docs/installation.md

 ````
 conda install tensorflow-gpu
 ````
-For the rest of the packages:
+For the rest of the packages
 ````
 conda install keras
 conda install pandas